Matvalicious/SunnyPi/README.md

 # SunnyPi
-Display the SMA Sunny Portal on a Raspberry Pi e-ink display
+Display the SMA Sunny Portal on a Raspberry Pi Waveshare 2.13 inch e-ink display.
+If you need this to work on other screens, head over to Waveshare's Github page and download the correct scripts for your model.

 Run the script with python3 SunnyPi.py